Mosqlimate-project/Data-platform/README.md

 1. Use only data made available through the Mosqlimate data API
 1. Be properly documented so that other users can run it.
 1. Adopt MLflow so that experiments are recorded in our platform.

+## Mosqlient
+Mosqlimate also has a Python client that enables requesting data interactively, check the Mosqlient documentation in the link: https://mosqlimate-client.readthedocs.io/en/latest/